 The rating assigned to the NCDs (Sr. Nos.
-6 and 7) is based on the CE in the form of LoC from ONGC, which is unconditional, irrevocable, valid, and is legally enforceable as well as remain operative until the NCDs are fully redeemed.
+5 and 6) is based on the CE in the form of LoC from ONGC, which is unconditional, irrevocable, valid, and is legally enforceable (as per independent legal opinion taken by CARE Ratings) as well as remain operative until the NCDs are fully redeemed.
 The LoC provider shall undertake all reasonable actions to fund the designated account at least one business day prior to the due date (both coupon and principal payment dates).